digital-medicine/ndemobil-website/content/research/index.md

     id: section-2
     content:
       title: iSpatial
-      text:
+      text: |
-        - "A smartphone app project"
+        - A smartphone app project
-        - "Aim to detect the dementia in the early stage by passively observing users walking pattern"
+        - Aim to detect the dementia in the early stage by passively observing users walking pattern
       align: center

     design: